How Often Should You Wash Your Car? Not Just for Aesthetics

 Advertisement

-While your car might feel and smell clean after a good detailing, it isn't something you have to do very often.
+While your car might feel and smell clean after a good detailing, it isn't something you have to do on a regular basis.
 A simple wash every two weeks, a wax at least every six months and a basic interior clean-out every few months should keep your car (and investment) in top-notch shape.

 Advertisement